 Kaletra oral solution contains alcohol and propylene glycol.
-The added substances may cause side effects in babies who take Kaletra oral solution.
+These substances may cause side effects in babies who take Kaletra oral solution.
 Contact your health care provider right away if your baby appears too sleepy or his or her breathing changes.

 While taking Kaletra, it is important to keep all of your appointments with your health care provider.

 What is Kaletra?

-Kaletra is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 14 days of age and older.
+Kaletra is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children.
 Kaletra is always used in combination with other HIV medicines.

 Kaletra contains two different medicines: lopinavir and ritonavir.